Duddukuri-Avinash/sql-data-warehouse-project/README.md

 ## 📂 Repository Structure

-data-warehouse-project/
-|
-├── datasets/                     # Raw datasets used for the project (ERP and CRM data)
-|
-├── docs/                         # Project documentation and architecture details │   ├── etl.drawio                # Draw.io file showing ETL techniques and methods
-│   ├── data_architecture.drawio  # Draw.io file showing the project's architecture
-│   ├── data_catalog.md           # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.drawio          # Draw.io file for the data flow diagram
-│   ├── data_models.drawio        # Draw.io file for data models (star schema)
-│   ├── naming-conventions.md     # Consistent naming guidelines for tables, columns, and files
-|
-├── scripts/                      # SQL scripts for ETL and transformations │   ├── bronze/                   # Scripts for extracting and loading raw data │   ├── silver/                   # Scripts for cleaning and transforming data │   ├── gold/                     # Scripts for creating analytical models
-|
-├── tests/                        # Test scripts and quality files
-|
-├── README.md                     # Project overview and instructions
-├── LICENSE                       # License information for the repository ├── .gitignore                    # Files and directories to be ignored by Git └── requirements.txt              # Dependencies and requirements for the project

 This layout clearly separates datasets, documentation, scripts, and configuration files — a best-practice structure for data warehouse projects.